kamui/retriable/README.md

 require 'retriable_contexts'
 ```

-Contextss allow you to coordinate sets of Retriable options across an application.
+Contexts allow you to coordinate sets of Retriable options across an application.
 Each context is basically an argument hash for `Retriable.retriable` that is stored in the `Retriable` module and is accessible by name.
 For example:

 ```ruby
 Retriable.configure do |c|